Long tail: User-driven innovation

 According to the user-driven innovation model, companies can rely on users of their products and services to do a significant part of the innovation work.
 Users want products that are customized to their needs.
 They are willing to tell the manufacturer what they really want and how it should work.
 Companies can make use of a series of tools, such as interactive and internet based technologies, to give their users a voice and to enable them to do innovation work that is useful to the company.

 Given the diminishing cost of communication and information sharing (by analogy to the low cost of storage and distribution, in the case of e-tailers), long-tailed user driven innovation will gain importance for businesses.

 In following a long-tailed innovation strategy, the company is using the model to tap into a large group of users that are in the low-intensity area of the distribution.
 It is their collaboration and aggregated work that results in an innovation effort.
 Social innovation communities formed by groups of users can perform rapidly the trial and error process of innovation, share information, test and diffuse the results.

 Eric von Hippel of MIT's Sloan School of Management defined the user-led innovation model in his book Democratizing Innovation.
 Among his conclusions is the insight that as innovation becomes more user-centered the information needs to flow freely, in a more democratic way, creating a "rich intellectual commons" and "attacking a major structure of the social division of labor".

-In today's world, customers are eager to voice their opinions and shape the products and services they use.
-This presents a unique opportunity for companies to leverage interactive and internet-based technologies to give their users a voice and enable them to participate in the innovation process.
-By doing so, companies can gain valuable insights into their customer's needs and preferences, which can help drive product development and innovation.
-By creating a platform for their users to share their ideas and feedback, companies can harness the power of collaborative innovation and stay ahead of the competition.
-Ultimately, involving users in the innovation process is a win-win for both companies and their customers, as it leads to more tailored, effective products and services that better meet the needs of the end user.